We Buy House With a Squatter in Washington

 What Are The Squatting Laws In Washington, And How Do They Affect Property Owners?

 Squatting laws in Washington explain the rights and limits of unauthorized occupants.
-Squatters usually need to have stayed continuously and meet certain criteria to claim adverse possession.
+To claim adverse possession, squatters usually need to have stayed continuously and meet certain criteria.
 Knowing these laws helps property owners protect their properties.

 How Does Adverse Possession Work In Washington State?